NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI.Client/README.md

 when we realized that one us was getting tired of typing or was getting their brain fried we would switch off drivers and all the other person to start.
 We would take periodic breaks to ensure we only coded quality code.
 We chose not to assign tasks since that felt unfair to the both of us.

-Although are partisanship was great their was places where we could improve.
+Although are partnership was great their was places where we could improve.
 For example I felt that we had two problems that sometimes made us program slowly and not be to get the assignment done as quickly as we could of.
 One of the things that held us back was our similar class schedule we would frequently get distracted talking about other class homework like 3810 homework since we have the same class together.
 Another problem we had was talking too much, we always went to do work in the cade lab together with all of our friends and we found that we kept distracting each other with conversations about Bronny James